cpcloud/protoletariat/README.md

 ## How it works

-At a high level, `protoletariat` converts absolute imports to relative imports.
+At a high level `protoletariat` converts absolute imports to relative imports.

-However, it doesn't just convert any absolute import to a relative import.
+However, it doesn't convert just any absolute import to a relative import.

 The `protol` tool will only convert imports that were generated from `.proto` files.
 It does this by inspecting `FileDescriptorProtos` from the protobuf files.

-The core mechanism is implemented using a simplified form of pattern matching, that looks at the Python AST, and if an import pattern is matched and corresponding rewrite rule is fired.
+The core rewrite mechanism is implemented using a simplified form of pattern matching, that looks at the Python AST, and if an import pattern is matched a corresponding rewrite rule is invoked.

 ## Help